salaboy/platforms-on-k8s/chapter-8/knative/README.md

 To recap, we get two things out of the box with Knative Serving:
 - A simplified way to run our workloads without creating multiple Kubernetes Resources.
 This approach resembles a Container-as-a-Service offering, that as a Platform team you might want to offer to your teams.
-- Dynamic autoscaling using the Knative Autoscaler, which can be used to downscaled your applications to zero when they are not being used.
-This resembles a Functions-as-a-Service approach, that as a Platform team you might want to provide your teams.
+- Dynamic autoscaling using the Knative Autoscaler, which can be used to downscale your applications to zero when they are not being used.
+This resembles a Functions-as-a-Service approach, that as a Platform team, you might want to provide your teams.

 ## Run the Conference application with Knative Services

 In this section we will look into implementing different release strategies for our Conference Application, for that we will be deploying all the other application services also using Knative Services.

 Before installing the other services we need to set up PostgreSQL and Redis, as we already installed Kafka before.
-Before installing PostgreSQL we need to create a ConfigMap containing the SQL statement create the `Proposals` Table, so the Helm Chart can reference to the configMap and execute the statement when the database instance is started.
+Before installing PostgreSQL we need to create a ConfigMap containing the SQL statement and create the `Proposals` Table, so the Helm Chart can reference the configMap and execute the statement when the database instance is started.

 ```shell
 kubectl apply -f knative/c4p-sql-init.yaml